bee-queue/bee-queue/README.md

 - `isWorker`: boolean, default true.
 Disable if this queue will not process jobs.
 - `getEvents`: boolean, default true.
 Disable if this queue does not need to receive job events.
 - `sendEvents`: boolean, default true.
 Disable if this worker does not need to send job events back to other queues.
 - `removeOnSuccess`: boolean, default false.
-Enable to keep memory usage down by automatically removing jobs from Redis when they succeed.
+Enable to have this worker automatically remove its successfully completed jobs from Redis, so as to keep memory usage down.
 - `catchExceptions`: boolean, default false.
 Only enable if you want exceptions thrown by the [handler](#queueprototypeprocessconcurrency-handlerjob-done) to be caught by Bee-Queue and interpreted as job failures.
 Communicating failures via `done(err)` is preferred.

 ### Properties